Science and Industry Museum: Railway

 The museum's railway line was connected to the national rail network near Ordsall Lane Junction.
 However, construction by Network Rail of the Ordsall Chord railway link, which was completed in 2017, severed this connection and significantly shortened the museum's running line despite a legal battle to save it.

 As of 2019, railway operations at the museum were suspended indefinitely.
+In June 2024, the museum confirmed that the railway would not resume operations, citing both the shortened line and concerns over loadbearing issues on the historic structures on the site.
+The tracks will be incorporated into a redevelopment of the site that will improve accessibility to the area.

 Industrial machines

 The museum exhibits the large collection of stationary steam engines, hot air engines, diesel engines, hydraulic pumps, large electric generators and other similar machines.
 Most of these machines are operational and occasionally can be seen running.
 This exhibit includes the last stationary steam engine built to power a mill.

 There is also the exhibit of spinning and weaving machines, covering all the steps from wool to textile.
 These machines are run for a few minutes at scheduled times.

 Adjacent St John's Quarter

 The museum is adjacent to a £1 billion redevelopment area on the former site of Granada Studios.
 Work on the area, which will be known as St John's Quarter, is expected to be completed by 2022.
-The Manchester International Festival's new Factory venue is set to open alongside the MSI at the end of 2019 as part of the redevelopment.
+The Manchester International Festival's new Factory venue opened alongside the MSI in 2023 as part of the redevelopment.

 The MSI have been granted planning permission to build a new Special Exhibition Gallery on the ground floor of the New Warehouse.
 Architectural firm Carmody Groarke won a competition to design the new gallery which is set to be complete by October 2020.

 In July 2016 the council stated that, along with development partner Allied London, they had been in talks with the MSI "exploring how the presence of Factory opens up new possibilities for revitalising the whole area below Deansgate as a creative hub, with a joined up and extensive public realm.
 MSI's own developments plans are being aligned with this creative vision and the museum itself will become part of the creative public realm, with MSI's creative science offer balancing the creative and cultural production of Factory."